chriscalo/gae-node-datastore/README.md

 # gae-node-datastore

-This repo is an example of how to get Node running on Google App Engine Standard with Datastore, not only deployed to production, but also in a local development environment.
+An example repo of a Node app running on Google App Engine Standard with Datastore (including the local emulator).
+This repo was tested to work both in production and in a local development environment.

 ## Local development